Tom-900/3D-Tensor-based-Deep-Learning-Models-for-Predicting-Option-Price/README.md

 There are three folders in the project.
 In "data" part, there is 50ETF option and stock option data collected from Chinese stock and fund market.
 The data is divided into training set and test set. "test_data_BS" is specially used for B-S model.
 There is also a folder named "torch-data", which saves the torch tensor created by "data_process".

-In "core" part, you can find four files uesd for constructing the models mentioned in the manuscript, and a single file for data process.
+In "core" part, you can find four files uesd for constructing the models mentioned in the manuscript, and a single file for data processing.

 In "main" part, we could apply the models and the data to predict option price, and compare their strengths and weaknesses through five measurements: MSE, RMSE, MAP, MAPE and PCC.